JUDGES JOB DESCRIPTION

 From SEJ rules: QUALIFICATIONS FOR JUDGING: All judges must be either current or retired news professionals or journalism educators, or have similar qualifications the Awards Committee considers appropriate.
 Judges must read and abide by the contest rules.
 Members of the SEJ Awards Committee, the SEJ governing board, SEJ staff and awards personnel may not serve as judges.
 Judges serve as volunteers.

-Judges and screeners must be able to access online entries using Submittable, a contest cloud service which requires the latest update of the CHROME browser.
+Judges must be able to access online entries using Submittable, a contest cloud service that requires the latest update of the CHROME browser.

 SEJ is looking for judges and screeners with the following characteristics: